Characters of the Half-Life series: Adrian Shephard

-Adrian Shephard, a 22-year-old U.S. Marine Corps Corporal, is the playable character in Half-Life: Opposing Force.
-Assigned to the Hazardous Environment Combat Unit (HECU) from the fictional Santego Military Base in Arizona, he is one of the personnel sent into the Black Mesa Research Facility to kill the aliens and silence the witnesses, especially a scientist named Gordon Freeman, the player character in the original game.
-However, during the events subsequent to the Resonance Cascade, Shephard finds himself separated from his unit and fighting for his life.

-Unlike the other Marines, he works with the increasingly distrustful scientists and guards in order to make it out of Black Mesa alive.
-He and Gordon Freeman do cross paths during the game, but at that point, Shephard is merely an observer to a climactic event from the original game: the time when Freeman jumps into the portal that leads to Xen; however, if players tried to follow Freeman, they would appear in Xen but subsequently fall to their deaths.
-Shephard never fights alongside or against Gordon Freeman.

-The G-Man appears to take an interest in his movements, even before the Black Mesa Incident.
-As early as three months prior, Shephard spots the G-Man during the boot camp training mission.
-Later on, as he makes his escape from Black Mesa, he comes across a thermonuclear warhead brought in by the Black Ops and deactivates it, but the G-Man later reactivates it, leading to the eventual destruction of Black Mesa.
+Adrian Shephard is the protagonist of Half-Life: Opposing Force.
+He is a 22-year old corporal in the United States Marine Corps (USMC) stationed at the fictional Santego Military Base in Arizona who is mysteriously transferred to the Hazardous Environment Combat Unit (HECU), a special USMC unit.
+Three months after his transfer, he is sent to the Black Mesa Research Facility (BMRF) to defeat the Xenian invasion and summarily execute all BMRF personnel.
+However, the Bell Boeing V-22 Osprey transporting him is hit by a Xenian energy blast and crashes; he is rescued by a group of Black Mesa scientists, and due to never making it to his designated landing zone, Shephard remains unaware of the secret orders to kill all BMRF employees.
+Making his way through the facility while being observed by the G-Man, he eventually comes across a thermonuclear weapon brought in by the Central Intelligence Agency and deactivates it, but the G-Man later reactivates it, leading to the eventual destruction of Black Mesa.
 In the end, the G-Man reveals that he has successfully argued for Shephard's life, detaining him in some unknown void.
 The G-Man expresses a degree of respect for Shephard, offering praise for his ability to "adapt and survive against all odds" which "rather reminds [the G-Man] of [himself]".

-Shephard is briefly mentioned in Half-Life: Blue Shift, where a soldier grumbles about taking over some of Shephard's squad's duties.
+Shephard is briefly mentioned in Half-Life: Blue Shift, where a HECU marine grumbles about taking over some of Shephard's squad's duties.
 Shephard was planned to be the player character of Arkane Studios' Ravenholm spinoff game, developed around 2007 to 2008, a project which Valve later cancelled.
 Valve also affirmed that Shephard had no connection to Portal after players found that the keyboard images in game showed the lit characters "ASHPD" and believed that hinted at Shephard's return; the letters instead referred to the long name of the "Aperture Science Handheld Portal Device" a.k.a. the "portal gun", with the nearness to Shephard's name a "total freak coincidence" according to Valve's Doug Lombardi.